Article 80-86

 How can flame be ignited in these cavities?
 What is the nature of fire?

-The earth-aether, regardless of their size or shape, individually follow the motion of the fire-aether.
+The earth-aether, regardless of their size or shape, take the form of fire when they are separated from one another.

-Thus, they take on the form of fire, just as they take on the form of air when floating among the air-aether globules, imitating their movement.
+Thus, they get surrounded by the fire-aether and must follow their course, just as they take on the form of air when floating among the air-aether globules, imitating their movement.

-Therefore, the primary and principal difference between air and fire is that the fire-aether particles are much more rapidly agitated than those of air-aether.
+Therefore, the primary and principal difference between physical air and fire is that fire particles move faster than air particles

 81. How fire is first ignited